OpenID for European Digital Identity: An architectural analysis of user-centric identity management: Abstract

 \section{Abstract}

-Recent European efforts around digital identity -- the EUDI regulation and its OpenID architecture -- aim high, but start from a narrow and ill-defined conceptualization of authentication.
-Based on a broader, more grounded understanding of the term, in we identify several issues in the design of OpenID4VCI and OpenID4VP: insecure practices, static, and subject-bound credential types, and a limited query language restrict their application to classic scenarios of credential exchange -- already supported by existing solutions like OpenID Connect, SIOPv2, OIDC4IDA, and OIDC Claims Aggregation -- barring dynamic, asynchronous, or automated use cases.
-We also debunk OpenID's `paradigm-shifting' trust-model, which -- when compared to existing decentralized alternatives -- does not deliver any significant increase in control, privacy, and portability of personal information.
+Recent European efforts around digital identity -- the EUDI regulation and its OpenID architecture -- aim high to provide an EU-wide authentication framework.
+However, its current technical and legislative architecture are based on a limited conceptualization of identity.
+None of the legal and technical texts involved explicitly define this central term; and their implicit model of the concept does not go beyond a digitalization of identity cards and similar documents.
+Based on several other standards, we therefore propose a deeper, explicit definition.
+Grounded in this definition, we identify several issues in the design of OpenID4VCI and OpenID4VP: (1) available credentials are limited to static, preset configurations, flexible in packaging format but not in semantic content; (2) querying claims in credentials happens through a custom, format-specific language; and (3) credentials can only be about a (single) principal user of a service, who must (synchronously) interact for each transaction.
+These problems limit the kind of credentials that can be issued, the way specific information can be requested, and the capabilities for (dynamic, asynchronous) automation of these transactions.
+Overall, this restricts the application of these specifications to classic scenarios involving a small number of well-known authoritative documents over which a handful of questions is repeatedly formulated.
+Moreover, the functional requirements for this limited set of use cases are already fully supported by existing solutions, such as the OpenID Connect ecosystem, which puts the need for the new OpenID specifications into question.
+We therefore also look into the non-functional advantages claimed by OpenID's new trust model: an increase in control, privacy, and portability of personal information.
+However, on none of these measures the new generation of specifications clearly surpasses the existing one.
 Not only the technical choices limit the capabilities of the EUDI framework; also the legislation itself cannot accommodate the promise of self-sovereign identity.
 In particular, we criticize the introduction of institutionalized trusted lists, and discuss their economical and political risks.
-Their potential to decline into an exclusory, re-centralized ecosystem endangers the vision of a user-oriented identity management in which individuals are in charge.
+Their potential to decline into an exclusory, recentralized ecosystem endangers the vision of a user-oriented identity management in which individuals are in charge.
 Instead, the consequences might severely restrict people in what they can do with their personal information, and risk increased linkability and monitoring.
 In anticipation of revisions to the EUDI regulations, we suggest several technical alternatives that overcome some of the issues with the architecture of OpenID.
 In particular, OAuth's UMA extension and its A4DS profile, as well as their integration in GNAP, are worth looking into.
 Future research into uniform query (meta-)languages is needed to address the heterogeneity of attestations and providers.

 3em

 \contentsname{Table of contents} {

 }